Location:

 Description

-The dunes have benefited greatly from the dedication and hard work of community volunteers who collect and scatter native seed, plant native species, pick up trash, monitor vegetation and birds, and remove invasive species.
+In addition to maintenance conducted by the park district, 63rd St. Beach Dunes benefit from the dedication and hard work of volunteers who collect and scatter native seed, plant native species, pick up trash, monitor vegetation and birds, and remove invasive species.
 Learn more about volunteer opportunities by visiting our Community Stewardship Program page.

 Parking/Directions